anuket-project/anuket-specifications/doc/tech/usecases.md

     Telco Edge is commonly coupled with 5G use cases, seen as one of the ingredients of the ultra-low latency/eMBB Network Slicing.
 The requirements for user plane Local Breakout / Termination are common mandating that VASs & Any Gi-LAN applications are locally hosted at the Edge.

-    The Telco Edge is a perfect fit for centralized vRAN deployment and vDU/vCU hosting preserving the latency requirements.
+    The Telco Edge is a perfect fit for centralized vRAN deployment and vDU/vCU hosting that satisfy the latency requirements.

     This section illustrates some selected use cases that are aligned with the technology evolution and aligned with the 5G business services offerings as well.